Creating an Irresistible Elevator Pitch

 And you go home to cry on your bed.
 You’ll never interest anyone in your book.
-You will probably die alone and unloved.
+You’ll probably die alone and unloved.
 You are a failure.

 Dry your tears.
 You will sell your book, because we’re going to find out what works.

 We are going to learn three things that will make your elevator pitch irresistible.

 What’s an Elevator Pitch?

 The setting didn’t have to be a party.
 It could have been a wedding.
 It could even have been an elevator.
 Anywhere an agent or publisher might devote a minute to you.